-In December 2012 a few like minded people banded together to form a Friends group for the area of Mundy Regional Park which lies above the Lesmurdie Falls.
+In December 2012 a few like minded people banded together to form a Friends group for the area in the Mundy Regional Park, Western Australia, which lies above the Lesmurdie Falls in the hills east of Perth.
 This area had large infestations of weeds which had replaced the native flora and left the area badly degraded.
 The Friends of Upper Lesmurdie Falls have committed themselves to helping to rehabilitate and improve the appeal of the area.

 The Friends of Upper Lesmurdie Falls are also committed to improving the use and enjoyment of the area by the general public, and we have created places where visitors can rest and enjoy the park, along with a few areas suitable for picnics and other similar, low impact uses.